amygdalama/blog-source/content/2014-02-17-github-pages-pelican.md

 The great part about this whole process is that with Pelican, I can write my blog posts and pages in [Markdown](http://daringfireball.net/projects/markdown/) (about which I also knew little until last week, but it's *wonderfully easy to learn*.)
 I am so tired of wrangling with WordPress's built-in editor trying to get my code blocks and in-line code to format correctly.
 Markdown is a blissful alternative.

 There's a plethora of material online on Pelican and GitHub pages, but it is fairly disconnected and presumes a certain level of front-end development experience, of which I have none.
-Hopefully this post can help others, particularly those without a convenient 2-bottles-for-$10-special, make this transition with less misery.
+Hopefully this post can help others make this transition with less misery.

 ##GitHub Pages Setup